constellation-daq/Constellation/docs/operator_guide/tutorials/observatory.md

 - Filtering by log topic
 - Filtering by text matching log messages

-For example, to find the `CHP` messages referring to `RandomTransmitter.Sender`, messages can be filtered using text matching the name of that satellite.
+For example, to find the `LINK` messages referring to `RandomTransmitter.Sender`, messages can be filtered using text matching the name of that satellite.

 ```{figure} observatory_text_filter.png